What Happens During Removal Proceedings

 The government pursues expedited removal for certain people in the United States who are either undocumented or have misrepresented material facts in order to obtain U.S. admission.
 They may only place people in expedited removal if the immigrant:

-• Is at a U.S. port of entry (such as a land border or airport) or
+• Is at a U.S. port of entry (such as a land border or airport); or

 • Entered the United States unlawfully and cannot prove physical presence in the U.S. for at least two years.

 An immigration judge does not have a role in the expedited removal process.
 Instead, an immigration officer decides whether the individual should be deported.
 It’s a quick process that may last only a few days.
+Critics of the Trump administration claim that enforcement agencies have expanded expedited removal policies beyond what the law allows.

 For example, Customs and Border Protection may decide to complete expedited removal paperwork on an individual who was apprehended at a border or other international port of entry.
-CBP takes the individual into custody and deports him or her after just a few days.
+CBP takes the individual into custody and deports them after just a few days.
 This is more serious than simply being refused entry as the violation could make immigrating in the future much more difficult for the individual.

 Deportation Defense – How to Stop Removal Proceedings